NoviaIntSysGroup/llm-data-extraction/README.md

     cd llm-data-extraction
     ```

-1. Open the `notebooks/data_pipeline.ipynb` file.
+2. Open the `notebooks/data_pipeline.ipynb` file.

-2. Execute the notebook to run the data extraction pipeline.
+3. Execute the notebook to run the data extraction pipeline.
 This will scrape the website, download the PDFs, convert them to HTML, extract the data with llm, and convert the extracted data into a knowledge graph.

+4. Repeat steps 2-3 for every other notebook in the folder in this order: `upcoming_pipeline.ipynb` > `news_pipeline.ipynb` > `courses_pipeline.ipynb` > `category_database.ipynb`

 > To run the chatbot app, perform the following steps: